In terms of work, a stable and secure job is good for your proper well being and mental health.

 The best way to deal with the mental health issue is to identify it in the earlier stages itself so that the right steps can be taken to overcome it.
 Some of the symptoms and signs to identify mental health problem are

-- Preventing you to move on in life
+- Something preventing you to move on in life

-- Impacting the lives of others connected to you
+- You are disturbing the lives of others connected to you

 Dealing with a Mental Illness: